-15 Coolest Concept Stores From Around the World
+The 10 Coolest Concept Shops From Around the World

-Story, one of our favorite Manhattan-based concept stores, and a stop on our editorial director's recent trip to Manhattan, “takes the point of view of a magazine, changes like a gallery, and sells things like a store.”
+Story, one of our favorite Manhattan-based concept stores, “takes the point of view of a magazine, changes like a gallery, and sells things like a store.”
 That explanation translates into a newly designed store and curated collection of merchandise every four to eight weeks.
 Each time the retail space reinvents its look and product offering, it brings a new theme to life, hence the “story” of Story.
-The most recent collaboration for Story opened this week and showcases exclusive products from Insta-famous artist and cosmetics exec Donald Robertson.
+One collaboration, for example, showcased products from Insta-famous artist and cosmetics exec Donald Robertson.

 Nearly 20 years old, Colette might be the original concept store.
 Located on the Rue St. Honoré, Colette has been the coolest store in Paris since its inception.
 The exceptionally curated store was created by mother-daughter duo Colette Roussaux and Sarah Lerfel, and their policy is simple but effective.
 “Always be new, fresh, surprising, and streets ahead of the rest.
 I never have time to think and reflect—it is always about advancing, moving ahead,” Sarah told The New York Times.
 She credits the designers and choices she and her mother make for making Colette “an address to visit.”

 The sometimes harsh fashion world has nothing but praise for the queen and princess of flawless intuition.
 According to YSL designer Stefano Pilati, Lerfel “put an entire area of Paris on the fashion map.”
 Everything Colette does is swiftly executed and impermanent, like the art and photography exhibitions on display.
 When visiting Colette, be sure to check out the water-bar restaurant downstairs and take in the modernist architecture.